4ur1X/Intro_to_IM/Midterm Project/README.md

 The coding process was really smooth for me.
 I didn't encounter any difficulties apart from often getting stuck on coding the song progress bar.
 Although it seems simple looking at the code, but the thought process was a bit difficult for me.
 So, I just explored around on the internet and got a clear understanding of how to code it.
 Otherwise, everything was simple especially because I had some experience in making games in Processing in my Intro to CS class.
 While I had faced many difficulties that time, but this time around I knew the mistakes I had to avoid and knew some workarounds and tricks.
 The journalling process made it a lot smoother because I was clear on my daily goals.
 I didn't try going beyond the everyday tasks even if I had time.
 I knew I'd be able to complete by the deadline.

-**NOTE:** I've used the MINIM library for audio instead of using the one by Processing.
+**NOTE:** I've used the MINIM library (installing separately might be required) for audio instead of using the one by Processing.

 **Class used:**
 - ````TunesUI```` : Contains the functions below.